Running Web Connection on 64 Bit Windows

-Because the ISAPI module is a 32 bit DLL, you have to run the Application Pool in 32 bit more in ISAPI mode.
-We recommend you use the .NET Managed Handler whenever possible as it doesn't have to run in 32 bit more, is more stable and efficient, easier to configure and has many more features than the ISAPI module.
+Because the ISAPI module is a 32 bit DLL, you have to run the ISAPI handler in 32 bit mode.
+We recommend you use the .NET Managed Handler whenever possible as it can run either in 32 or 64 bit Application Pools, is more stable and efficient, easier to configure and has many more features than the ISAPI module.

 IIS 7 and later uses Application Pools to configure and isolate individual application processes via a customizable Host Process.
 Application Pools can be configured to run in 64 bit (default on 64 bit servers) or 32 bit mode.

 Web Connection ISAPI DLL (32 bit)

 The Web Connection ISAPI DLL is a 32 bit application and requires that the Web Server runs in 32 bit mode.

 The Web Connection Managed Handler (32 bit and 64 bit using .NET) The Web Connection .NET Managed Handler is a multi-targeted .NET assembly and can run in 64 bit or 32 bit modes.
 We still recommend 32 bit mode, but either will work.